-Monica Stephens is responsible for the layout and formatting of this document, and is a member of the Cascabel Working Group.
+Monica Stephens is a member of the Cascabel Working Group.
 Ms. Stephens received Bachelor of Arts degrees in Geography and International Development from Clark University in Worcester, Massachusetts; a Master's in Geography from the University of Arizona; and is currently teaching Geographic Information Science and Cartography while pursuing a PhD in Geography at the University of Arizona.
 She has worked throughout the United States and Canada as a Geographic Consultant for real estate acquisitions.
-She also assisted her intern, Dietrich Walker, to produce many of the maps of the San Pedro River Valley contained in this document.
+She also assisted her intern, Dietrich Walker, to produce many of the maps of the Lower San Pedro River Valley and Aravaipa watershed contained in this document.